What is Xpress Access for?

 How does the Xpress mechanism work?

 Users apply for Xpress time through the online proposal system, choosing the Xpress route.
 Users should always speak with an ISIS instrument scientist before submitting a proposal.
 Xpress samples require a safety assessment, but this should be uncomplicated by the very nature of Xpress measurements and the samples which are suitable for this route.
 Xpress proposals are not peer reviewed by FAP members, but are considered from a technical point of view by ISIS staff.
-Measurements are done either when time happens to be available on an instrument or during instrument days dedicated to Xpress measurements, depending on the instrument.
+Depending on the instrument, measurements are done either when time happens to be available on an instrument or during instrument days dedicated to Xpress measurements.

 What sort of measurements is Xpress suitable for?